reTHINK-project/dev-service-framework/docs/manuals/development-of-protostubs-and-msg-nodes.md

 ### Overview

-The protocol stubs play a central role in the protocol on-the-fly concept.
+The protocol stubs (AKA protostub) play a central role in the [protocol on-the-fly concept](hyperty-messaging-framework.md#protocol-on-the-fly-protofly-and-protostubs).
 A stub is the piece of code that a reTHINK runtime downloads, instantiates and executes on-the-fly in order to exchange messages with a backend system from a foreign or even from the own domain.
 From the runtime's point of view the stub is the required "glue" between the reTHINK Message Model and the backend domain's protocols.
 The stub implements a well defined interface for the bi-directional asynchronous exchange of messages and hides all potential complexity of protocol translations for the interoperability with the backend domain.

 The communication endpoint of a stub in a domains backend is the Messaging Node (MN).
 The MN and the stub build a unit that shall be designed and implemented together.
 The implementor of a protocol stub and the corresponding MN has to take some decisions.
 How much of the potential complexity shall be placed in the stub itself?
 Shall the stub do everything that is necessary to translate the protocol to the backend domains specifics?
 Or shall the stub just forward messages and let the MN perform the major tasks of the protocol translations?
 These are some hints that the developer should take into account: